recumbent/Posh-ToDo/README.md

 ## Features

-The following cmdlets are provided:
+The following cmdlets are (will be) provided:

 * New-ToDo - for creation of new items (adding lines to the file)
 * Get-ToDo - for listing todo items
 * Set-ToDo - for changing todo item status
+* Update-ToDo - Sort, manage repeats, archive, etc